The Giant’s Causeway Tour

 What is the Giant’s Causeway?

-UNESCO World Heritage Site, the Giant’s Causeway is regarded as “a spectacular area of global geological importance”.
+Northern Ireland’s only UNESCO World Heritage Site, the Giant’s Causeway and the Causeway Coast is regarded as “a spectacular area of global geological importance”.
 Over a million visitors a year arrive on a Giant’s Causeway Tour to come and marvel at this natural phenomenon.

-The Giant’s Causeway is 18 miles of coastline made up of perfectly interconnected polygonal basalt columns.
+The Giant’s Causeway is 18 miles of coastline made up of perfectly interconnected polygonal basalt columns created by volcanic activity.
 There are over 40,000 of them on this part of the Antrim Coast.

 How was the Giant’s Causeway formed?

-According to science, The Giant’s Causeway was formed somewhere around 50 to 60 million years ago This region of Northern Ireland was subjected to intense volcanic eruptions.
+The scientific explanation of the geology of the Giant’s Causeway was formed somewhere around 50 to 60 million years ago This region of Northern Ireland was subjected to intense volcanic eruptions.
 When the molten basalt lava was thrown up through Antrim’s chalk beds it formed a lake of lava.
-When the lava cooled and contracted the cracks formed the hexagonal stones and pillars that we see today.
+When the lava cooled and contracted the cracks formed the neatly packed columns of hexagonal stones and pillars known as the 8th Wonder of the World that we see today.

 These hexagonal patterns as you see them at the Giant’s Causeway are found around the globe and include the Devil’s Postpile in the US, Fingal’s Cave on the Isle of Staffa in Scotland, Swartifoss Waterfall in Iceland, and Los Prismas Basálticos in Mexico to name a few.